 The charging and resulting fighting is resolved in the following order:

-This is most straightforward if the chargers all activate at the same time, either because they are part of the same brigade, or because they are in brigades whose commanders activate at the same time.
-In these cases move each charger into contact, then calculate the impetus for each, then resolve the melee using the highest impetus and the combined strength of all charging units.
+This can occur if the chargers all activate at the same time, either because they are part of the same brigade, or because they are in brigades whose commanders activate at the same time.
+In these cases move each charger into contact, then calculate the impetus for whichever charging unit the owning player chooses but use the combined unit size of all attacking units, then resolve the melee.
 This process is not compulsory.
 It is permissible for units activating at the same time to conduct and resolve charges/melee one after the other.

 Evade

-Infantry units of density 3 or 4 who are charged by an infantry unit of density 5 or more can (must if in the open) evade by moving back one move rather than standing to defend unless they occupy hard cover or fortifications.
+Infantry units of density 3 or 4 who are charged by an infantry unit of density 5 or more can (must if in the open) evade by moving back (2dAv + Unit Quality inches) rather than standing to defend unless they occupy hard cover or fortifications.

 The evading unit must take a DP (up to its maximum of three) and a morale test at the completion of its evade move.

-The attackers can either move their full distance or stop at the point the defenders had occupied.
+The attackers can either move their full distance (including contacting other enemy units) or stop at the point the defenders had occupied.
 If the attacker’s move takes them into contact with evading defenders, the defenders are destroyed.

 Evading takes place before a charger needs to roll for impetus.